julson/CarND-Advanced-Lane-Lines/writeup.md

 Thresholding (`apply_threshold()`) was implemented by first converting the image into the HLS colorspace, which is a better representation since it isolates the hue (which we don't need for lane lines).
 The L-channel gives us a grayscale representation of the image which I used the Sobel filter for to obtain the gradient edges.
 The S-channel gives us a more black and white image, and we use a simple binary threshold to isolate light colored lines.
 We then combine them into one image for the next steps.

+#### Update:

+Using gradients to isolate lane lines was a bit more error-prone and gave a more noisy binary image, so I played around with other colorspaces such as HSV, Lab and Luv.
+I ultimately settled with Luv's L-channel and HLS's L-channel to isolate white lines and Lab's b-channel to isolate yellow lines.

 ![alt text][original]
 ![alt text][threshold]